Guseyn/page/README.md

 const { AsyncObject1, AsyncObject2, AsyncObject3 } = browserified(require('@cuties/some-lib'))

 // Now you can use AsyncObject1, AsyncObject2, AsyncObject3 which are based on @cuties/cutie
-// with with async objects which are based on @page-libs/cutie in the browser
+// with async objects which are based on @page-libs/cutie in the browser

 ```